u-boot/u-boot/doc/develop/bootstd/overview.rst

     See :doc:`/usage/cmd/bootflow`

 `bootmeth`
-    Allow listing of available bootmethds and setting the order in which they are tried.
+    Allow listing of available bootmethds, setting the order in which they are tried and bootmeth specific configuration.
 See :doc:`/usage/cmd/bootmeth`

 .. _BootflowStates: